 The First 5 Lassen County Children and Families Commission's primary strategy in realizing its vision and fulfilling its mission is through the Pathways Home Visiting Program.
 During FY 2023-24, First 5 Lassen County investments in home visiting resulted in the following accomplishments: Families are receiving the services and support they need through home visiting services.
-A total of 28 high-need families were provided with intensive home visiting services they provided were centered on supporting the family's basic needs.
+A total of 28 high-need families were provided with intensive home visiting services.
+A total of 497 home visits were conducted by home visitors in which the bulk of services they provided were centered on supporting the family's basic needs.
 With the declining revenue, First 5 Lassen worked with Pathways to gain additional funding to sustain this program.